-Completing a chapter effectively can be a meaningful and powerful endeavor if you approach it with a deliberate and conscious mindset.
+Effectively completing a chapter can be a meaningful and powerful endeavor if you approach it with a deliberate and conscious mindset.
 Unfortunately, most people tend to focus more on starting a project and executing it, and when it reaches its end, they just move to the next one.
 We tend to underestimate the power and value of completing things effectively, not merely finishing or ending them.

 How do you complete things?

-If you review the year’s events without the distinction of completion in mind, you are likely to focus on the cold facts of what actually happened.
+If you review the year’s events without the distinction of completion in mind, you are likely to focus on the cold facts of what occurred.
 You will ask yourself questions such as: “What did I do?”, “What didn’t I do?” and “What results did I achieve?”.
-Most likely your sense of satisfaction would be determined by the number of outcomes you achieved.
+Most likely, your sense of satisfaction would be determined by the number of outcomes you achieved.
 If you achieved most of your goals, you would most likely feel good.
 If not, you would feel bad.

-In contrast, if you look at 2018 through the lens of completion you will push your thinking and reflection beyond merely the facts of what happened to a deeper level.
-You will still account for the facts of what happened, however, you will be compelled to own what happened and what didn’t happen in a more meaningful way.
+In contrast, if you look at 2019 through the lens of completion, you will push your thinking and reflection to a deeper level beyond merely the facts of what happened.
+You will still account for the facts of what occurred; however, you will be compelled to own what happened and what didn’t happen in a more meaningful way.

 - What did I accomplish?